Get

 Final Thoughts

 Plain granola is not toxic to dogs, but it isn’t healthy for them, especially if given in high amounts.
 It can contain toxic ingredients, like raisins, so it is vital that you check the ingredient list.
-Xylitol is also highly toxic to dogs even in small amounts, and it is sometimes added as an artificial sweetener.
+Xylitol is also highly toxic to canines even in small amounts, and it is sometimes added as an artificial sweetener.

 While plain granola is technically safe, we only recommend it in very small amounts—even if it is free of toxic ingredients.
 It isn’t nutritionally complete, and many dogs will experience stomach issues if they consume too much of it.
 Plus, it’s very calorically dense, so a little bit goes a long way.
-Overall there are far healthier treats to give your dog.
+Overall, there are far healthier treats to give your dog.

 Featured Image Credit: Olena Rudo, Shutterstock